-Analyses revealed a significant three-way interaction between condition, time, and baseline teacher reported emotional and behavioral problems indicating children with greater emotional and behavior problems experienced greater benefit from the intervention than did children with lower levels of emotional and behavior problems (t = -2.13, df = 189, p = .035).
-Estimated differences between treatment and control conditions in pretest to posttest change in the outcome were -0.80 for children at the 25th percentile in teacher reported emotional and behavior problems at baseline (p = .250), -1.34 for children at the 50th percentile at baseline (p = .250), -1.34 for children at the 50th percentile at baseline (p = .250).

-= .021), and -2.41 for children at the 75th percentile at baseline (p < .001).
-Subgroup analyses based on children at or above the 50th percentile on teacher reported emotional and behavior problems at baseline generated an effect size of g = -0.43 (p = .035).
-We observed no evidence of moderation by caregiver report of conduct problems (p = .156).
+A first-grade outcome moderation analysis revealed a significant three-way interaction between condition, time, and baseline teacher-reported emotional and behavior problems indicating children with greater emotional and behavior problems experienced greater benefit from the intervention than did children with lower levels of emotional and behavior problems (t = -2.13, df = 189, p = .035).
+Estimated differences between treatment and control conditions in kindergarten to first grade change in the outcome were -0.80 for children at the 25th percentile in teacher-reported emotional and behavior problems at baseline (p = .250), -1.34 for children at the 50th percentile at baseline (p = .021), and -2.41 for children at the 75th percentile at baseline (p < .001).
+Subgroup analyses based on children at or above the 50th percentile on teacher-reported emotional and behavior problems at baseline generated an effect size of g = -0.43 (p = .035).
+A similar statistically significant moderation effect was obtained for the second-grade outcome (t = -2.03, df = 161, p = .044).
+Estimated differences between treatment and control conditions in kindergarten to second grade change in the outcome were -0.45 for children at the 25th percentile in teacher-reported emotional and behavior problems at baseline (p = .495), -1.02 for children at the 50th percentile (p = .084), and -2.08 for children at the 75th percentile (p = .002).
+Subgroup analyses based on children at or above the 50th percentile on teacherreported emotional and behavior problems at baseline generated an effect size of g = -0.29 (p = .130) for change in outcome from kindergarten to second grade.
+We observed no evidence of moderation by whether or not special services in school were received (ps > .548).